PvRao-29/Secrets/README.md

 ## 🕹️ How to Play

 1. **Start the game**: Launch from your terminal.
 Enjoy the cinematic intro and main menu.
+For the best experience use the homebrew terminal layout.
 2. **Read the rules**: Press `R` at the main menu for a quick overview.
 3. **Begin a game**: Press `S` to start.
 You’ll be assigned a secret role.
-4. **Discussion phase**: Chat with AI agents (powered by Qwen) before each mission.
-Type `/skip` to fast-forward during development.
+4. **Discussion phase**: Chat with the other players before each mission.
 5. **Propose and vote**: Take turns proposing teams and voting on missions.
 Watch for betrayals!
 6. **Victory or defeat**: Win as the Good team by completing missions, or as the Conspirators by sabotaging them.